Relevant Products: Signature Manager Outlook Edition

 In this situation, we advise the following checks:

 The Policy Tester

 The Exclaimer console has a built-in Policy Tester, which is helpful to determine which signature policies should or should not be applied to users specified in the signature policy conditions.

-If the Policy Tester shows no policies or the wrong policy is applied, review the conditions and exceptions specified for the policy and ensure that the user matches these in order to trigger signature deployment.
+- If the Policy Tester shows no policies or the wrong policy is applied, review the conditions and exceptions specified for the policy and ensure that the user matches these to trigger signature deployment.